What to do about brake dust on rims.

 Have you noticed black flecks on your wheels?
 You might have brake dust.
 While brake dust can make your wheels a little unsightly, your brakes are probably just fine.

-If you see brake dust on your wheels and you and you aren’t familiar with it, you might worry your brakes are wearing, or, worse, not working.
+If you see brake dust on your wheels and you aren’t familiar with it, you might worry your brakes are wearing, or, worse, not working.
 If you’ve just invested in shiny new wheels, you might not like how brake dust can make your wheels look grimy.

 Fortunately, brake dust is not a sign your brakes are failing.
 It’s simply the result of different materials being used on today’s brake pads and rotors.